 Professional: PTI/PTUK Certificate in Therapeutic Play Skills

-Academic: (if registered with Leeds Metropolitan University); Post Graduate Certificate of Therapeutic Play Skills with 60 'M' points
+Academic: (if registered with Leeds Beckett University); Post Graduate Certificate of Therapeutic Play Skills with 60 'M' points

 15 days normally consisting of 5 x 3 day modules (Fridays, Saturdays, Sundays)